 - 1 teaspoon garlic (minced)

-- ½ c dry white wine (we used Pinot Grigio)
+- ½ cup dry white wine (my fave is Pinot Grigio)

 - 3 tablespoon butter (cold, cubed)